-- We are required to have a lease The Maynooth Station from the government.
+- We are required to have a lease at The Maynooth Station from the government.

 - As soon as we have a lease, we register our organization as a NON-Profit Origination geared to the restoration and future of the Maynooth Station;. as required by Infrastructure Ontario.

-- We require a letter of support from the municipality as we have recieved from all other levels of government.
+- We require a letter of support from the municipality as we have received from all other levels of government.
 Written support is critical.
 Donations can be money or in kind.

-- We have made great strides in this project as indicated below in our 17 piont overview.
+- We have made great strides in this project as indicated below in our 17 point overview.
 We look forward to the support from all the people who worked on this project in the past.
-We will be organizing work groups.
+We will be organizing workgroups.

-- As soon as we have a lease we will be insuring the property.
+- As soon as we have a lease we will be ensuring the property.
 And the work will commence.
 Thank You to the community for your support..